gruntjs/grunt-docs/grunt.util.md

 ### grunt.util.error
 Return a new Error instance (that can be thrown) with the appropriate message.
 If an Error object is specified instead of `message` that object will be returned.
-Also, if an Error object is specified for `origError` and Grunt was run with the `--debug 9` option, the original Error stack will be dumped.
+Also, if an Error object is specified for `origError` and Grunt was run with the `--stack` option, the original Error stack will be dumped.

 ```js
 grunt.util.error(message [, origError])